Olive Oil Blueberry Pie

 Using half cup of good quality olive oil in this pie instead of butter, made all the difference.
 The texture and flavor is amazing.

-Had I used wheat flour instead of nut and spelt flour, it would have rolled out, but I was also looking to move away from a basic, over-processed wheat crust too.
+Had I used wheat flour instead of nut flour and spelt flour, it would have rolled out, but I was also looking to move away from a basic, over-processed wheat crust too.

 How To Make Olive Oil Pie Crust?